ms-henglu/bicep-types-az/generated/app/microsoft.app/2022-10-01/types.md

 * **outboundSettings**: [ManagedEnvironmentOutboundSettings](#managedenvironmentoutboundsettings): Configuration used to control the Environment Egress outbound traffic
 * **platformReservedCidr**: string: IP range in CIDR notation that can be reserved for environment infrastructure IP addresses.
 Must not overlap with any other provided IP ranges.
 * **platformReservedDnsIP**: string: An IP address from the IP range defined by platformReservedCidr that will be reserved for the internal DNS server.
-* **runtimeSubnetId**: string: Resource ID of a subnet that Container App containers are injected into.
-This subnet must be in the same VNET as the subnet defined in infrastructureSubnetId.
-Must not overlap with any other provided IP ranges.
+* **runtimeSubnetId**: string: This field is deprecated and not used.
+If you wish to provide your own subnet that Container App containers are injected into, then you should leverage the infrastructureSubnetId.

 ## Volume
 ### Properties